Property Claim Questions

-Yes, if the University of Tennessee is required by contract to provide insurance for an item which is in the University’s care, custody, and control.
-These contracts must be submitted to Risk Management for review before coverage can be approved.
+Yes, if the University of Tennessee is required by contract to provide insurance for an item that is in the University’s care, custody, and control.
+These contracts must be submitted to the Office of Risk Management for review before coverage can be approved.

 NOTE: Fine arts on loan to The University of Tennessee will require a loan agreement.

 Items in transit are covered with certain restrictions.
-Risk Management must be informed before the transfer takes effect.
-You must also report which facilities are involved so contents adjustments may be effected.
+The Office of Risk Management must be informed before the transfer takes effect.
+You must also report which facilities are involved so content adjustments may be affected.
 Items must be transported by State employees.
 We do not provide insurance coverage for individual carriers for hire.
 The limit for transit coverage is $1,000,000 per occurrence.
 If additional limits are needed, they must be approved by the Office of Risk Management.
 This limit does not apply to fine arts.

 Yes.
 The University of Tennessee, through The State of Tennessee, procures fidelity and crime coverage in the amount of $1 million per occurrence, for all State employees.
 There is a $100,000 per occurrence deductible, which applies to each loss.